MeSabya/AzureLearning/AZ-204/AzureComputeSolutions/WindowsVmWithPowerShell.md

 ### Redeploy your VM
 :point_right: Set-AzVM -Redeploy -ResourceGroupName "myResourceGroup" -Name "myVm"

-### RDP Troubleshoo: How to Verify Network Security Group rules?
+### RDP Troubleshoot: How to Verify Network Security Group rules?
 - This troubleshooting step verifies that you have a rule in your Network Security Group to permit RDP traffic.
 - The default port for RDP is TCP port **3389**.
 A rule to permit RDP traffic may not be created automatically when you create your VM.